Hakan Çalhanoğlu: International career

 On 31 March 2015, Çalhanoğlu scored his first international goal in a 2–1 friendly win away to Luxembourg, a 30-yard strike with three minutes remaining.
 He scored two more in a 4–0 home friendly win over Bulgaria on 8 June, the latter being a free kick.
 His first competitive goal came on 10 October, a cross which secured a 2–0 away win over the Czech Republic in the UEFA Euro 2016 qualifying event.

-Çalhanoğlu became the first Turk to score against England, in the 11th match between the two nations, a friendly at the City of Manchester Stadium on 22 May 2016.
-He equalised in the 2–1 defeat.
+Çalhanoğlu became the first Turk to score against England, in the 11th match between the two nations, a friendly at the City of Manchester Stadium on 22 May 2016, in which he equalized in the 2–1 defeat.
+Later that month, on 31 May, he was selected in the 23-man squad for the UEFA Euro 2016.

 On 22 March 2019, Çalhanoğlu scored the second goal of Turkey's 2–0 victory over Albania in their opening UEFA Euro 2020 qualifier.
+On 1 June 2021, he was named in the Turkish squad for the postponed UEFA Euro 2020.
+In March 2022, he became his nation's captain, following the retirement of Burak Yılmaz.

+On 7 June 2024, he was called up to the 26-man squad for the UEFA Euro 2024, becoming the second Turkish player to feature in three European tournaments, following Rüştü Reçber.
+On 11 October 2025, he made his 100th international appearance in a 6–1 away win over Bulgaria during the 2026 FIFA World Cup qualification.